scrapy/scrapy/docs/topics/settings.rst

 Default: ``''``

-A string indicating the directory for storing the required data to keep the state of a single job to enable persistence support.
-This directory must not be shared by different spiders or jobs/runs of the same spider.
+A string indicating the directory for storing the state of a crawl when :ref:`pausing and resuming crawls <topics-jobs>`.

-For more info on this setting, see :ref:`topics-jobs`

 .. setting:: LOG_ENABLED